-Responding to a Child's Find a quiet place Listen calmly and non-judgmentally Listen to the child in a peaceful, private space.
-Focus on understanding rather than questioning or doubting.
-Disclosure of Abuse or Do not force information Avoid pressuring the child to provide details or making promises of complete confidentiality.
-Neglect: Reassure the child Explain that what happened is not their fault.
+Responding to a Child's Disclosure of Abuse or Neglect: Find a quiet place Listen to the child in a peaceful, private space.
+Listen calmly and non-judgmentally Focus on understanding rather than questioning or doubting.
+Do not force information Avoid pressuring the child to provide details or making promises of complete confidentiality.
+Reassure the child Explain that what happened is not their fault.
 Allow uninterrupted sharing Let the child recount events without interruption.
 Respect the child's feelings Acknowledge and validate their emotions.
 Offer support Inform the child that you will try to help but may need to involve other services if necessary.
 Keep information secure Maintain confidentiality and ensure notes are handed over to the Protection Team or relevant authorities.